- Earned an Oscar for best director for “A Beautiful Mind”

 - Co-founded Imagine Entertainment, which produced “Friday Night Lights,” “8 Mile,” “24,” “Felicity” and “Parenthood”

-Howard has served as an executive producer on a number of award-winning television shows, such as the HBO miniseries From the Earth to the Moon, Fox’s comedy Arrested Development, which he narrated, and NBC’s Parenthood.
-He also executive produced the hit children’s series Curious George.
-In 2013, after a seven-year hiatus, the Emmy-winning series Arrested Development returned with a fourth season exclusively on Netflix.
-Howard served as producer and narrator for the series.
+Howard has also served as an executive producer on a number of award-winning films and television shows, such as the HBO miniseries From the Earth to the Moon, Fox’s Emmy Award winner for Best Comedy, Arrested Development, a series which he also narrated, Netflix’s release of new episodes of Arrested Development, NBC’s Parenthood, and NatGeo’s Breakthrough, MARS, and Genius.

-Howard began his career in film as an actor, first appearing in The Journey and The Music Man, then as 'Opie' on the long-running television series The Andy Griffith Show.
-Howard later starred in the popular series Happy Days.
+Howard made his directorial debut in 1978 with the comedy Grand Theft Auto.
+He began his career in film as an actor.
+He first appeared in The Journey and The Music Man, then as Opie on the long-running television series The Andy Griffith Show.
+Howard later starred in the popular series Happy Days and drew favorable reviews for his performances in American Graffiti and The Shootist.

 “Ron Howard was terrific this morning, both on-stage and off.
 All of the feedback from his moderated Q&A has been really positive.
 He was a pleasure and I know we all hope to work with him again soon.
 Please pass along our thanks to him for a great gig!
 And thanks for all of your help too!”